Business rates government guidance

 Generally, this percentage reduction (relief) is only available to ratepayers who occupy either:

-- (b) one main property and other additional properties providing those additional properties each have a rateable value which does not exceed £2,899
+(b) one main property and other additional properties providing those additional properties each have a rateable value which does not exceed the limit set in regulations.

 Certain changes in circumstances will need to be notified to us by a ratepayer who is in receipt of relief (we will pick up other changes).
 The changes which should be notified are:

 (b) if you take up occupation of an additional property, and